 Inside the environs of Santa Monica’s historic Carousel Building you can find the delicious and historical Soda Jerks.
 Journey back to the 1920s and ’30s, when folks of all ages gathered at the local sweet spot for a handmade ice cream soda, sundae, shake or malt, concocted and served up by a bona fide, bowtie-clad “soda jerk.”

 See all RestaurantsView All

-Gather all of the information you need to plan a perfect visit with a stop at the Santa Monica Pier Shop & Visitor Center.
-Peruse the Pier Shop, which features official Pier apparel and other gift-worthy goodies, and you can’t help but get into the Santa Monica spirit.
+Ocean Avenue is the perfect place to shop.
+Gather all of the information you need to plan a perfect visit with a stop at the Santa Monica Pier Shop & Visitor Center and find official Pier apparel and other gift-worthy goodies to get into the Santa Monica spirit.

 Stocked from top to bottom with made-in-the-USA merchandise, 66 To Cali is a favorite stop for travelers, locals and history aficionados.
 Bring a bit (or a lot!) of this iconic highway home via vintage signs, maps, books, photos, clothing and more.

 See All Pier ShopsView All